 How about a delicious cold Key West Pink Shrimp Salad?
-I make this recipe with freshly caught wild shrimp raised in the warm waters right here in the Florida Keys.
+I make this recipe with fresh Key West pink shrimp and Old Bay seasoning.
 Try this healthy low-carb shrimp recipe for a delicious and refreshing summer salad.

 What Type of Shrimp Should I Buy?